1990-2020, the false dawn of globalization?

 The coronavirus epidemic/pandemic, the stark facts of climate change becoming undeniable (and far worse than previously thought to be) and the near-total (and incidentally well-deserved) implosion of the political center in almost all major countries makes me wonder.
 Was this all an illusion and, on a world historical scale, an ephemeral one?
 Globalization has stretched global value chains and networks of travel, communication and exchange enormously in a very short period, pushing many of these networks probably operating close to their breaking point.
 The global corporations running them have surely implemented feedback mechanisms to cope with perturbations, to ensure profits keep flowing.
 But there is a growing impression that the safety mechanisms that exist might be mismatched with respect to traumatic events such as a pandemic by orders of magnitude.
 They can presumably deal with small perturbations: there is excess demand or a failure here, a fire in a warehouse or a failed bridge there.
 These are small clogs in huge systems of circulation, blocking one channel, quickly dealt with or compensated by others.
 They happen on the micro-scale of the system, at the level of its small components, and the size of such events should be normally distributed.
 Events like epidemics are systemic: they are on the scale of the entire system.
 They are very unlikely but if they do happen, since the system’s components are interdependent, they can spread through it with enormous speed.
 Almost all electronics and clothing is produced in Asia: if a whole province in China is under lockdown, this can cripple the tech giants whose gadgets everyone uses.
 Europe has a shortage of masks and not much textile industry left (this in itself can be presumably solved, but look at the pattern).
 In any Italian hotel there are probably a few cancellations every month - but now more than 90% of visitors cancel.
 The expansion of air travel made it very hard or impossible to stop the spread of a virus, but globalization can hardly work without it.
 The interventions probably required to radically reduce the connectivity of the system in order to stop propagation might lead to a global slump: once the chain of defaults and bankruptcies spread, there is no fast way back to the growth path before the event.

-The speculative but not unreasonable question arises: have the last 30 years of globalization built up an unstable system hyper-connected by fragile networks, that inevitably generates critical events that it cannot deal with?
-First, in a macroeconomic sense: the two long business cycles when globalization exploded, 1992-2000 and 2001-2008 were driven to an unprecedented degree by the expansion of private debt (household, corporate and especially within the financial sector) and asset inflation (stocks in the 1990s; real estate and securitized assets from mortgages/consumer debt in 2000s), at least in Western Europe and the United States.
-The fuel of the process that made it possible was also its own poison: 5-15% yearly growth in debt could not be serviced by economies growing at 3% and most households with stagnant incomes.
 At some point the chain had to break and securitization had ensured the toxic debt was scattered through the entire global financial system causing a systemic shock.
 The recapitalization of the banking system by the major states that followed, without significant financial reform, but austerity policies for the general population, destroyed the credibility of the technocratic/free-market political center that had managed the ‘golden years of globalization’ 1990-2008.
 The breakdown of political legitimacy to the point of ungovernability (Italy, Spain) and the ensuing nativist/far-right revolt that once in power started to question, withdraw from or even dismantle the multilateral systems (trade agreements, UN organizations, the EU) of globalization is another systemic shock.

-Even more significantly, the exponential expansion of fossil fuel-based production across the globe has had the same temporal profile in terms of its energy use as in its growth counted in dollars.
-Around half of all emissions [3] by humanity (around 800 out of 1600 Gigatons) has occurred in the exact same period, the last 30 years, and 85% since WWII.
-Incredibly, during 30 years of globalization as much of the Earth’s energy reservoir (condensed into the deposits of fossil fuel) was burnt up as in all human history before, unleashing a warming process that now, all evidence suggests, is almost impossible to stop from reaching a catastrophic 3 or 4 centigrades.
+Incredibly, during 30 years of globalization as much of the Earth’s energy reservoir (condensed into the deposits of fossil fuel) has been burnt up as in all human history before, unleashing a warming process that now, all evidence suggests, is very difficult to stop from reaching 3-4 centigrades.

 These are not small-scale events that the safety mechanisms of global value chains, transportation networks etc. are designed to deal with.
 They can instead remove their basis as the effects rapidly spread through the same networks.
 I do not know whether the current coronavirus epidemic can still be stopped or mitigated so that it does not reach a critical level.

-But however this particular event turns out, it raises deeply alarming questions.
-In the 1990s the early ideologues of globalization suggested the world has entered a perennial ‘end of history’ scenario of abundance and connectivity.
-Almost nobody believes that in 2020, but that is the least of it.
 Instead what we might be facing is that the whole epoch of globalization was an ephemeral blip, and its inevitability an illusion, about to be swept away by the more powerful forces of epidemics, climate change, resource scarcity and the political turbulence and violence they generate.

 Suppose however that the best case scenario will not materialise and globalization, as we know it, is about to undergo some form of involution.
 The most immediate and disturbing question for those of us shaped and defined by this era is perhaps not even the usual ‘what do we do?’, but a more elementary one: if we cannot be citizens of the global village of eternal progress anymore, who are we going to be?